Audrey's Dance

-"Audrey's Dance" is an instrumental song by American composer Angelo Badalamenti for the television series Twin Peaks, appearing as the third track on the soundtrack album Soundtrack from Twin Peaks (1990).
+"Audrey's Dance" is an instrumental musical composition by the American composer Angelo Badalamenti for the television series Twin Peaks.
+It is the third track on the soundtrack album Soundtrack from Twin Peaks (1990).
 Like the rest of the soundtrack, it was produced by both Badalamenti and show creator David Lynch.
 "Audrey's Dance" first appeared in the show's pilot, aired on April 8, 1990.
 Named after the character Audrey Horne, the song was memorably featured in "Episode 2" when Audrey dances along to the jukebox in the Double R Diner.

-"Audrey's Dance" has a cool jazz style with a distinctive "walking" bassline, rhythmic finger snaps, and drums played with brushes.
-The song shares stylistic elements and melodic motifs with other songs on the Twin Peaks soundtrack, and several variations and alternate arrangements of the song were used throughout the show's run.
-Despite its title, the song frequently accompanied characters other than Audrey, particularly Bobby Briggs.
+"Audrey's Dance" has a cool jazz style with a distinctive walking bassline, rhythmic finger snaps, and drums played with brushes.
+The dance shares stylistic elements and melodic motifs with other pieces from the Twin Peaks soundtrack.
+Several variations and alternate arrangements of the dance were used throughout the show's run.
+Despite its title, the dance frequently accompanied characters other than Audrey, particularly Bobby Briggs.
 "Audrey's Dance" was reprised in a key scene from "Part 16" of the 2017 limited revival of Twin Peaks.

 Composition

-"Audrey's Dance" is a jazz song in the cool jazz style.
-The song has also been compared to lounge music.
-Royal S. Brown wrote that the song has "a kind of nacht swing style that simultaneously captures the good old days the town would like to live in and the queasy angst of the modern period it is stuck with," and called it "a perfect musical translation of a major facet of Lynch's vision."
+"Audrey's Dance" is a jazz piece in the cool jazz style.
+It has also been compared to lounge music.
+Royal S. Brown wrote that the piece has "a kind of nacht swing style that simultaneously captures the good old days the town would like to live in and the queasy angst of the modern period it is stuck with," and called it "a perfect musical translation of a major facet of Lynch's vision."

-Along with other jazz music in Twin Peaks, such as the song "Freshly Squeezed", "Audrey's Dance" is composed around a distinctive "walking" bassline, with a note on each beat.
+Along with other jazz music in Twin Peaks, such as the song "Freshly Squeezed", "Audrey's Dance" is composed around a distinctive walking bassline, with a note on each beat.
 The bass descends and then ascends on a chromatic scale on an octave starting with C, accompanied by improvisation on other instruments rooted in the C blues scale.

-Badalamenti wrote the song with multiple harmonic suspensions; in his words, "For this song, I got involved in the use of suspensions ... [which are] dissonant notes that work in chords that rub against the melody ... and create a nice tension, and sometimes you take that dissonance, resolve it, and go to another melody."
+Badalamenti wrote the piece with multiple harmonic suspensions; in his words, "For this song, I got involved in the use of suspensions ... [which are] dissonant notes that work in chords that rub against the melody ... and create a nice tension, and sometimes you take that dissonance, resolve it, and go to another melody."
 For example, the song makes repeated use of a dissonant chord that the Australian writer and musician Clare Nina Norelli called "the Audrey chord": G–C–F♯.